Matty-El/urban-attiva/README.md

 -   As a registered user, I want to have a personal user profile so that I can view my account information, order history and order confirmations.
 -   As a registered user, I want to log in and log out once I have registered so that I can access my personal account information.
 -   As a registered user, I want to add a product review so that I can provide a review of the product that I have purchased.
--   As a registered user, I want to recover my password if I have forgotten it so that I can reaccess my account.
+-   As a registered user, I want to recover my password if I have forgotten it so that I can gain access to my account.
 -   As a registered user, I want to leave comments on blog posts so that I can express my views on the blog content.

 #### Administrator